Looking for a fun family writing project? Try imagining what would happen if your household items came to life and became sentient beings!

 Using a set of Makedo connectors to recycle old boxes, we made an amazing stegosaurus and wrote several news articles about him!

-In her quest to bring a winter white hamster home from the pet store, Sarah made a list of all the supplies she’d need and (gasp) did some math.
+In her quest to bring a winter white hamster home from the pet store, Ashar made a list of all the supplies she’d need and (gasp) did some math.

 Want to have some live prehistoric pets?
 Grow your own triops.
 We did.
 They’re kind of cool… in a crustacean-like way.